jacksonhturner/EPP_622/assignment_3.md

 /sphinx_local/software/bbmap/stats.sh -Xmx20g in=flye_assembly/assembly.fasta > assembly_stats.txt
 less assembly_stats.txt
 ```
 This file displays the following output.
-These results will be discussed at the end of this document to compare the assemblers for this assignment.
+These results will be discussed at the end of this document to compare the Flye assembly with the SmartDeNovo assembly for this assignment.

 ```
 Main genome scaffold total:             639